Disentanglement in dephasing channel with machine learning: Disentanglement process in dephasing channel

 \subsection{Kraus representation of dephasing channel}

-The dephasing channel, also known as the phase-damping channel, is a noise process where partial quantum information is lost without any loss of energy.
-Physically, the dephasing channel can be interpreted as a scattering process between qubits and particles in the environment, where the quantum superposition of the qubits can be transferred to the total system, causing the quantum decoherence for the qubit system.
+The dephasing channel, also known as the phase-damping channel, is a ubiquitous noise process where partial quantum information is lost without any loss of energy.
+Physically, the interaction between qubits and their environment leads to entanglement among all components, resulting in information loss when the environmental states are traced out.
 For instance, the atom as a qubit can experience the dephasing process by interacting with a stochastic far-off-resonant electromagnetic wave.
-The dephasing channel can be represented using the Kraus operators, neglecting all the unnecessary details in real physical systems~\cite{Caruso2014}.
+To model the dephasing process, the Kraus operators are generally used~\cite{Caruso2014}.

+To begin with, we discuss the Kraus operators for the simplest case of single qubits.
+The dephasing process during a short time interval can be expressed by the following,

-For a single qubit, the effect of the dephasing channel can be represented by a unitary operator $\hat{O}_D(p)$ on the system containing the qubit and its surrounding environment, where the $p$ stands for the probability of a scattering event between the qubit and the environment state.
-The scattering process is not strong enough to influence the qubit state but will change the particle state in the environment.
-The process can be expressed by the following,
+where $\hat{O}_D(p)$ is a unitary time evolution operator on the system containing the qubit and its surrounding environment.
+Here, $p$ is the noise strength, denoting the probability of a scattering event between the qubit and the environment state.